Acceptable Use Policy

 Equipment Installation and Conformance Guidelines

-The Maintaining Party agrees to, at their expense, install, configure, and maintain all equipment housed at the collocation facility in conformance with the following guidelines.
+The Maintaining Party agrees to, at their expense, install, configure, and maintain all equipment housed at the colocation facility in conformance with the following guidelines.

 - All equipment must comply with all applicable laws, health, fire, and safety codes.